raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # IANA Considerations

-## DNS Session Signaling OPCODE Registration
+## DSOP OPCODE Registration

-IANA are directed to assign a value (tentatively 6) in the DNS OPCODEs Registry for the Session Signaling OPCODE.
+IANA are directed to assign a value (tentatively 6) in the DNS OPCODEs Registry for the DSOP OPCODE.

-## DNS Session Signaling RCODE Registration
+## DSOP RCODE Registration

-IANA are directed to assign a value (tentatively 11) in the DNS RCODE Registry for the SSOPNOTIMP error code.
+IANA are directed to assign a value (tentatively 11) in the DNS RCODE Registry for the DSOPNOTIMP error code.

-## DNS Session Signaling Type Codes Registry
+## DSOP Type Codes Registry

-IANA are directed to create the DNS Session Signaling Type Codes Registry, with initial values as follows:
+IANA are directed to create the DSOP Type Codes Registry, with initial values as follows:

 | Type | Name | Status | Reference |